-- ensuring a comprehensive curriculum response to online safety, enabling students to learn about the risks of new technologies and social media and to use these responsibly; - liaising and working together with other support services and those agencies involved in safeguarding and promoting the welfare of students; - ensuring that the curriculum will help students stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including 'sexting' and 'Harmful Sexualised Behaviour'; - having a behaviour policy that is aimed at supporting vulnerable students in the college.
-The college will ensure that each student knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred; - ensuring repeated hate incidents, e.g. racist, homophobic or gender- or disability-based bullying, are considered under Safeguarding procedures and monitoring students who have been identified as having welfare or protection concerns and providing appropriate support; - acknowledging the importance of 'contextual safeguarding', which considers wider environmental factors in a students life that may be a threat to their safety and/or welfare (Working Together 2018) and KCSIE 2019 - liaising with a range of agencies that support the student such as Health Services, Wirral Social Care (both children and adults), Targeted Support, Child and Adolescent Mental Health Services, Special Educational Support Services, Youth Offending Service, Chanel Panel and the Educational Psychology Service. - ensuring that, when a student who is the subject of a Child Protection/Child in Need Plan leaves, their information is transferred to the new provider within 2 weeks and that the child's Social Worker is informed that the child has moved; - acknowledging that a child that is looked after (CLA) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep CLA and previously looked after children safe.
-It is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group; - applying our Fitness to Study Policy as an alternative to our standard Student Disciplinary Policy where a student's poor behaviour is directly linked to their disability or learning difficulty

-Applying our Use of Reasonable Force policy to ensure that, if a student's behaviour is putting themselves or others at risk of physical harm, physical intervention is used only as a last resort and with minimal risk of causing harm to the individual.
+- ensuring a comprehensive curriculum response to online safety, enabling students to learn about the risks of new technologies and social media and to use these responsibly; - liaising and working together with other support services and those agencies involved in safeguarding and promoting the welfare of students; - ensuring that the curriculum will help students stay safe, recognise when they do not feel safe and identify who they might or can talk to.
+Support students to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that they may be coerced into including grooming, sexting and harmful sexualised behaviour'; - having a behaviour policy that is aimed at supporting vulnerable students in the College, which enables students to know that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred; - ensuring repeated hate incidents, e.g. racist, homophobic or gender- or disability-based bullying, are considered under Safeguarding procedures and monitoring students who have been identified as having welfare or protection concerns and providing appropriate support; - acknowledging the importance of 'contextual safeguarding', which considers wider environmental factors in a student's life that may be a threat to their safety and/or welfare (Working Together to Safeguard Children, 2018 and KCSIE 2021) - ensuring sexual harassment and sexual violence is not tolerated and students are enabled to raise concerns and feel they will be listened to, taken seriously, supported accordingly and the incident investigated. - liaising with a range of agencies that support the student such as Health Services, Wirral Social Care (both children and adults), Community Matters, Family Matters, Child and Adolescent Mental Health Services, Special Educational Support Services, Youth Offending Service, Prevent Merseyside & Channel Panel and the Educational Psychology Service. - ensuring that when a student who is the subject of a Child Protection/Child in Need Plan leaves, their information is transferred to the new provider within 2 weeks and that the child's Social Worker is informed that the child has moved; - acknowledging that a child that is looked after (CLA) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep the CLA and previously looked after children safe.
+It is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group; - applying the Fitness to Study Policy as an alternative to the standard Student Discipline and Progress Policy where a student's poor behaviour is directly linked to their disability or learning difficulty; - applying the Use of Reasonable Force Policy to ensure that if a student's behaviour is putting themselves or others at risk of physical harm, physical intervention is used only as a last resort and with minimal risk of causing harm to the individual.

-4. Inter-Agency Working
+Inter-Agency Working